Radar Alerts in in the Central African Republic.

 The RADD alerts make use of Sentinel-1’s high level of spatial detail to detect changes within 10-meter pixels.
 This is nine times more detailed than current products based on Landsat data which measures change at 30-meter resolution.
 This means that even tiny changes on the scale of just a few trees are detectable with the RADD alerts.

 For example, most timber extraction from tropical forests is done through the selective harvesting of individual, valuable trees like teak or mahogany.
 The increased detail of the RADD alerts means that we can now see the impact of that harvesting more clearly, which is critical information for those working to combat illegal logging.

-The RADD alert system currently covers humid forests in insular Southeast Asia and Africa, including those in Indonesia, Malaysia, Democratic Republic of the Congo, Republic of the Congo, Cameroon, Gabon, Cote d’Ivoire, Ghana, Madagascar, and others.
+The RADD alert system recently expanded to include the Amazon Basin.
+The coverage now covers humid forests in South America, insular Southeast Asia and Africa, including those in Indonesia, Malaysia, Democratic Republic of the Congo, Republic of the Congo, Cameroon, Madagascar, Brazil, Colombia, Peru, and others.
 The RADD system is detecting changes only within primary humid tropical forests at this time, though we hope to improve detection on other forest types in the future.